thepranaygupta/Data-Structures-and-Algorithms/02. Algorithms/README.md

 <hr>

-**[This Folder](./) is the continuation of [01.
+**[This Folder](./) is in the continuation of [01.
 DataStructures](../01.%20DataStructures) to proceed with the Algorithm part, so the approach will be that we will follow the [DSA sheet by LoveBabbar](https://docs.google.com/spreadsheets/d/1xMmQhRGXovrudJM4gix0P18-PJ7TpKNEjp6I26Ckp9E/edit#gid=1655163686) and in the process of solving Questions we will also build up the concept of algorithms in proper sequence and our Data Structures will also get revised because algorithms are something which we apply on Data Structures.**